Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 The longer I’ve trained as a trauma therapist, I’ve come to conceptualize that the foundational self-care tool chest really comprises four main parts, all parts which I assess and then further work to strengthen with my clients in phase one of our trauma therapy together.

-In this series – a five part series of pieces on the fundamental relational trauma support tools that should be in our self-care tool chests – I’m going to share an overview of all four of these main parts and then the subsequent pieces will detail out each “drawer,” really going into specifics about what practices and tools are included in those so-called “drawers”.
+This is a five part series of pieces on the fundamental relational trauma support tools that should be in our self-care tool chests.
+I’m going to share an overview of all four of these main parts and then the subsequent pieces will detail out each “drawer”.
+These will go into specifics about what practices and tools are included in those so-called “drawers”.

 For now, in this first of the five-part series, I hope this overview of the four main components (aka: drawers) of the self-care tool chest feels helpful to you as you begin to think about what your own self-care tool chest might look like and need.